hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 There are three body hit areas in R6S: the head, the torso and the limbs.
 The torso has a damage multiplier of 1 and therefor receives the base damage.
 This is the value I am measuring.
 Most weapons deal infinite damage to the head.
 The only exception are shotguns which deal 150% of the base damage to the head.
 Limb damage is a bit more complicated.
 As of now I believe most weapons deal 75% of the base damage to limbs.
 However, there exists at least one exception to this rule though, Kali's CSRX 300, which deals 60% to limbs.
 At some point I will test all weapon's limb damage multiplier. soon (tm).

-The only attachment that modifies the damage per bullet of a weapon is the extended barrel.
+The only attachment that modifies the damage per bullet of is the extended barrel.
 It increases the damage by 10% at all distances.
-Therefor, the actual damage is calculated as $Damage=Damage*1.1$.
-No measuring necessary.
+In most cases the result is rounded up which is why I am using $Damage=\lceil {Damage*1.1} \rceil$.
+For some reason however, there are some instances where the result is rounded downThe actual damage with extended barrel is calculated as $Damage=Damage*1.1$.
+I am using this formula to calculate the extended barrel stats.
+I did not measure .
 ## Bullets per shot - Pellet count
 This value is displayed in the shooting range.
 Most weapons shoot exactly one bullet per shot.
 The only exception are shotguns, most of which shoot 8 bullets per shot.
 For shotguns this metric is also called pellet count.
 ## Damage per shot